-Table 2.7: Analysis of Turkmen Railway Agency Export Traffic, 2016-2018
+Table 2.7: Analysis of Turkmen Railway Agency Export Traffic, 2016-2018 b Between 2016 and 2018 there were some significant year-on-year changes in average haul distance on some routes.

 Sources: Turkmen Railway Agency; Observatory of Economic Complexity 2020; TA consultants.